vuong177/cosmos-discord-faucet/README.md

 ## Acknowledgements

 This repo is based on [cosmos-discord-faucet](https://github.com/c29r3/cosmos-discord-faucet):
-- The cosmospy library calls have been replaced by calls to `gaiad` to avoid deprecated endpoints and messages.
+- The cosmospy library calls have been replaced by calls to `miaglood` to avoid deprecated endpoints and messages.
 - The address prefix has been switched to `cosmos`.